 Distinguishing Horned and Tufted Puffins is fairly easy.
 You cannot miss the distinctive dark belly and heavy orange bill of the Tufted Puffin.
 And of course, the Tufted Puffin exhibits the flamboyant blonde tufts that gives them their name.

 Horned Puffins have a larger white cheek patch, bright orange and yellow bill with yellow gape, and the eponymous dark, fleshy “horn” that rises above the eye.
 They also have a curved black line extending backward behind the eye.
-Adult male and female puffins are indistinguishable in the field.
+Adult male and female birds are indistinguishable in the field.
 Juveniles present possible challenges to ID, but these are not too hard as these things go.
 Juvenile Horned Puffins have dingy grayish cheeks and black upper parts with bright white chests and bellies.
 Their gray bill has yellowish tone, and though heavy, is shallower than that of a juvenile Tufted Puffin.

-Due to a unique construction in the hinge of their bill that allows the edges of the bill to apply pressure evenly at many different angles, puffins can catch and hold multiple fish on a single feeding run.
-This permits them to take longer foraging trips since they come back with more food per trip, and it also means they feed their chicks fresh fish that they’ve not regurgitated – that definitely sounds more appealing!
+Due to a unique bill hinge that allows the bill to apply pressure evenly at different angles, puffins can catch and hold many fish on a single feeding run.
+This permits them to take longer foraging trips since they come back with more food per trip.
+It also means they feed their chicks fresh fish that they’ve not regurgitated – that definitely sounds more appealing!
 They also look so smug and proud of that bill full of fish each time.